pthoor/BlogPosts/thoor-tech/content/blog/protect-teams-with-ms-sentinel-part3/index.md

 Connect-AzAccount
 # Change subscription if necessary with Set-AzContext -Subscription "xxxx-xxxx-xxxx-xxxx"
 ```
-Save the example file that I have here:
+Save the example YAML file that I have here: https://github.com/pthoor/MS_Sentinel/blob/main/Hunting/OfficeActivity/YAML/MultipleTeamsDeletes.yaml

+I really think YAML is much easier to read, but I will add all of the examples above as both JSON and YAML so you can decide.
+Have a close look at my GitHub repo (under construction): https://github.com/pthoor/MS_Sentinel

+And with the AzModule that can import both of the file types - you are covered!

-Then run this command
+Then run this command:
 ``` powershell
 Import-AzSentinelAlertRule -SubscriptionId "your_subscription_id" -WorkspaceName "your_loganalytics_workspacename_connected_to_sentinel" -SettingsFile .\MultipleTeamsDeletes.yaml
 ```
 ![](./Import_AzAlertRule.jpg)

-Don't forget to enable the rules.
+Don't forget to enable the rules (or edit the file so it will be enabled directly).
+I see you at the next post!

 **Happy hunting!**
 🐱‍👤 🥷 🐱‍💻